 La Guajira.
-Lunchtime flight from Barranquilla to Bogotá for connecting international flights or overnight in Bogotá for extension
+Lunchtime flight from Riohacha to Bogotá for connecting international flights.

 As a birdwatching destination, Colombia has become one of the “must do” countries in South America and its bird list of more than 1,900 species is the largest of any country in the world!
 Among these are a quite remarkable array of Colombian endemic or near endemic species.
 Limosa’s exciting, 15-day tour focuses on the two key areas of central and northern Colombia giving us the possibility of seeing a spectacular range of specialities.

 We start our holiday with a morning visit to a wetland near the capital Bogotá where we will look for Bogotá Rail, Rufous-browed Conebill and Silvery-throated Spinetail before flying to Pereira and then driving to the Montezuma Rainforest Lodge at Cerro Montezuma.
 Here on the higher slopes, we will look for the endemic Gold-ringed Tanager, Chestnut-bellied Flowerpiercer, Dusky Starfrontlet and Munchique Wood-Wren.

 Lower down, we hope to find another highly desirable endemic, the stunning Black-and-gold Tanager plus Parker's Antbird, Crested Ant-Tanager and Tatama Tapaculo (all endemic).
 We will also look for Beautiful Jay, Black Solitaire, Fulvous-dotted Treerunner, Choco Vireo, Glistening-green Tanager, Black-chinned Mountain Tanager, Club-winged Manakin and many other species which are endemic to the Chocó region of southern Colombia and northern Ecuador.